nushell/nushell.github.io/contributor-book/values.md

 ## Primitive

 A `Primitive` data type is a fundamental type in Nu.
-While these have similarities to the fundamental datatypes of programming languages, there are a few differences because of the shell capabilities of Nu.
+While these have similarities to the fundamental data types of programming languages, there are a few differences because of the shell capabilities of Nu.

 Nu comes with two 'big' number types: `BigInt` for integers and `BigDecimal` for decimal numbers.
 This allows Nu in the future to do mathematical operations and maintain precision for longer.